 Allerheiligen, 1 November, (All Saints Day)

-Allerheiligen (All Saints Day) is a Catholic holiday that celebrates all of the saints.
+Allerheiligen (All Saints Day) is a Catholic holiday celebrating all saints.
 In Germany, this day is typically celebrated by attending church services.

 Volkstrauertag, 2 Sunday before Nov.
 Advent (National Day of Mourning)

 Volkstrauertag is a national holiday in Germany that remembers those who have died in Germany’s wars since the late 19th Century.
-This day is typically marked by attending a church service and observing a period of silence.
+This day is typically marked by attending a church service and observing silence.

 Weihnachten, 25 & 26 December (Christmas Day)

 Weihnachten (Christmas) is a religious holiday celebrated on December 25th (Christmas Day) and 26th (a cheeky extra national holiday).
-In Germany, it’s traditional to attend church services, spend time with family and friends, and exchange gifts.
+In Germany, attending church services, spending time with family and friends, and exchanging gifts is traditional.

 Silvester, 31 December (New Year’s Eve)

 Silvester is a holiday that celebrates the start of a new year.
-In Germany, this day is typically celebrated by attending parties and watching fireworks displays.
+This day is typically celebrated in Germany by attending parties and watching fireworks.